gu-fan/clickable.vim/README.rst

             endif
     endfunction "}}}

-    " for file object only.
+    " For file object only.
+    " The self.full_path are used as file's real path.
+    " You can generate it in self.post_validate()
     " return 1 if exists
     fun! local_config.test.is_file_exists() dict "{{{
         return isdirectory(self.full_path) || filereadable(self.full_path)
     endfun "}}}

 You can check clickable-things_ for working examples.